homehome Home chatchat Notifications

 In fact, in our era, we seem to be witnessing a reverse trend to the one observed by Cope.
 There are no longer huge animals like sauropods or giant sloths, and this has been the case for thousands of years.
 This stark contrast in size raises a fascinating question: what drives these dramatic changes in animal size over millions of years?
 Recent findings may finally shed light on this mystery.

 Lead researcher Shovonlal Roy, an ecosystem modeler from the University of Reading, explains that animal sizes can fluctuate significantly over long periods, depending on their habitat or environment.
 The study used computer models to simulate evolutionary scenarios.
-Researchers found two main ecological drivers are pivotal in shaping animal size: the intensity of competition and the risk of extinction.
+Researchers found that two main ecological drivers are pivotal in shaping animal size: the intensity of competition and the risk of extinction.

 Large animals that keep on increasing in size to mitigate the risk of extinction act as a mechanism that neatly explains Cope’s Rule.
 But large size works in a species’ favor only up to a point — when resources suddenly dwindle, large size becomes an extinction risk, as was the case for the dinosaurs.
 When the resource pool in a habitat shrinks, so does animal size due to heightened competition.